AckerApple/pdfbox-cli-wrap/README.md

 ```

 ### Encrypt Decrypt by Certificate
-This is where the money is.
-Requires Java, BouncyCastle and certificates.
+This is where the money is

 ```
 const pdfboxCliWrap = require('pdfbox-cli-wrap')